EnterpriseDB/tpa/docs/src/tpaexec-deploy.md

 sys     1m5.318s
 ```

-This command produces a great deal of output and may take a long time
+This command produces a lot of output and can take a long time.
-(depending primarily on the latency between the host running tpaexec and
+The time it takes depends primarily on the latency between the host running tpaexec and
-the hosts in the cluster, as well as how long it takes the instances to
+the hosts in the cluster.
+It also depends on how long it takes the instances to
-download the packages they need to install).
+download the packages they need to install.
 We recommend that you use
 at least one `-v` during deployment.
 The output is also logged to
 `ansible.log` in the cluster directory.

-The exact number of hosts, tasks, and changed tasks may of course vary.
+The exact number of hosts, tasks, and changed tasks varies based on your needs.

-The deploy command takes no options itself—any options you provide after
+The `deploy` command takes no options.
+Any options you provide after
-the cluster name are passed on unmodified to Ansible (e.g., `-v`).
+the cluster name are passed on, unmodified, to Ansible (for example, `-v`).

-Those who are familiar with Ansible may be concerned by the occasional
+If you're familiar with Ansible, you might be concerned to see the occasional
 red "failed" task output scrolling by.
-Rest assured that if the process
+However, if the process
-does not stop soon afterwards, the error is of no consequence, and the
+doesn't stop soon after, the error has no effect, and the
-code will recover from it automatically.
+code recovers from it without the need for action.

 When the deployment is complete, you can run
 [`tpaexec test`](tpaexec-test.md) to verify the installation.

 ## Selective deployment